• Skip to primary navigation

 • Spaghetti - Feel free to use bucatini instead if preferred.
 Use a gluten-free spaghetti to make this recipe gluten-free.
 I used Jovial brown rice spaghetti.

-• Pumpkin Seed Parmesan - Feel free to use store-bought vegan Parmesan instead if you'd like (grated or shredded).
+• Pumpkin Seed Parmesan - Feel free to use store-bought vegan Parmesan cheese instead if you'd like (grated or shredded are both good substitutes).

 • White Miso - To make this recipe soy-free, you can use chickpea miso in place of the white miso.